lehkost/DNBTitel-Elasticsearch/README.md

 ## Build the Docker Image

-Clone this repo to your hard drive and start Docker image by typing:
+Clone this repo to your hard drive and build a Docker image by typing:

     docker build -t dnb-titel .